FradoGraphics/QuadtreeDemo/docs/readme.txt

 Build instructions:
 ----------------------

-The project should compile and link in Visual Studio 2005 and later.
+The project should compile and link with Visual Studio 2005 and later.
-Project and solution files are provided for VS 2005 and VS 2017.
+Project and solution files are provided for VS 2022.
 Parts of the source code depend on Microsoft's WIN32/ATL libraries.